zlatnaspirala/rocket-crafting-server-py/README.md

 If you have any error log like `missing module`, just install it.

-## Documentation for websock RCS-Py
+## Documentation for websock RCS-Py-Sock

 ## - Web app part